6529-Collections/6529-Prenode/README.md

 **Prerequisites:**

 - You need an AWS account, of course!
 If you don't have one, you can create one for free, but will be required to register a payment method.
-You'll also need just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noopener noreferrer">Sign in now</a>) or the AWS CLI (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank" rel="noopener noreferrer">Read More</a>)
+You'll also need just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noreferrer">Sign in now</a>) or the AWS CLI (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank" rel="noreferrer">Read More</a>)

 - Since the node is required to run securely over HTTPS, you'll need a domain name for an SSL certificate.
 The automated setup process will then get a free cert for you.

 - The Prenode is querying data directly from the blockchain, so you'll need an Alchemy API key.
-You can get one for free by visiting the <a href="https://docs.alchemy.com/docs/alchemy-quickstart-guide" target="_blank" rel="noopener noreferrer">Alchemy quick-start guide</a>.
+You can get one for free by visiting the <a href="https://docs.alchemy.com/docs/alchemy-quickstart-guide" target="_blank" rel="noreferrer">Alchemy quick-start guide</a>.

 ### 2.1 Configure AWS CLI